Arkham/ectalk/talk.md

 ---

-> You have to rebuild Gmail.
+> You have to rebuild Gmail in Rails.
 How do you do it?

 ---